OutSystems/docs-support/src/release-info/11/side-effects-breaking-changes.md

 **Runtime**: Web

 **Rationale**: Previously, emails could be sent by any server in the environment, regardless of the module that created them.
 This broke the isolation between servers, causing misbehaved modules to have impact in the email processing of modules in other servers.
-This change is also necessary to allow containers to be able to handle their own emails.
 The new behavior is now consistent with the execution of Processes and Timers.

 **Workaround**: Ensure that there is at least one server in each Deployment Zone that is able to "Send Emails", if it contains modules with Email screens.
 You can set this configuration in Service Center (Administration > Servers).